Get a Head Start on your College Career!

 When is this program offered?

-May 20-June 28 online.
-Two hour-long live meetings (Monday and Wednesday evenings) per week via computer videoconferencing as well as online tutorials, videos, and musical examples.
+One-hour live meetings are held on Monday and Wednesday evenings via video conference as well as online tutorials, videos, and musical examples.

 About the Instructor: Dr. Christian Carey is Assistant Professor of Music Composition, History, and Theory at Westminster Choir College of Rider University, where he has taught since 2004.
 An active composer and performer, he has also given presentations at regional and international conferences about various topics in the field of music theory (including online instruction).
 He previously worked as Coordinator of the Aural Skills program at Manhattan School of Music.